Top 10 Places to Visit in Delhi – A Local’s Bucket List

 1. Red Fort (UNESCO)

-The Mughals ruled India for over 300 years, and the Red Fort is where the emperors lived and ruled from.
+This is the most visited site in Delhi.
+The Red Fort is where the Mughal empire lived and ruled India from.
 It was built in 1639 by Shah Jahan, the same ruler who built the Taj Mahal.

-The Red Fort was the main royal residence in India, and hundreds of royals and their entourage lived there.
-You can still shop in the covered Meena Bazaar where the royal harem shopped, see the inner and outer audience halls where emperors entertained and conducted state business, and view the royal baths.
+Hundreds of royals and their entourage lived at the Red Fort, and today you can still shop in the covered Meena Bazaar where the royal harem shopped, see the inner and outdoor audience halls and view the royal baths.

 2. Qutub Minar (UNESCO)

 This is my favourite of Delhi’s UNESCO sites.
 It’s a peaceful complex and very old, some parts were built in 1192.
-The site is widely called the Qutub Minar, but there’s actually much more here than the tallest brick minar in the world.
+The site is called the Qutub Minar (referring to the brick minaret), but there’s much more.

-Walk through the quiet ruins of the madrassa, the Quwaat-ul-Islam mosque, see the unfinished Alai Minar, and the mysterious 1,600 year old iron pillar that never rusts.
+There are the ruins of a madrassa, the Quwaat-ul-Islam mosque, the unfinished Alai Minar and the mysterious 1,600 year old iron pillar that never rusts.

 Visit the tombs of Delhi Sultanate rulers Iltutmish and Alauddin Khilji.
 Notice the beauty of Iltutmish’s tomb (he was well liked and regarded as a ruler), while the tomb of Alauddin Khilji (who was feared and despised) is in terrible condition, even though it’s newer.